|Weight:||280-310 grams/9.8-10.9 ounces|

 |Ears:||Starting to unfold|

-Kittens are becoming more aware of their surroundings and will start to interact more with each other, but they’ll still spend most of their time asleep.
-They’ll start to play, develop fine motor skills, and take unsteady first steps.
+At two weeks old, kittens become more aware of their surroundings and begin to interact more with their siblings, if they have them.
+However, they still spend most of their time asleep.
+Their ears will start to unfold and they will start to play, develop fine motor skills, and take their unsteady first steps.

 Neonatal—newborn to four-week-old—kittens require round-the-clock care.

 Use specific kitten bottles to feed the kittens with kitten formula.
 Make sure you never feed kittens “Cat Milk,” which is designed for adult cats, or cow’s or goat’s milk, which could give the kittens life-threatening diarrhea.
 Stick to kitten formula, such as kitten milk replacer (KMR), which can be purchased at most pet supply stores.
 Use specific kitten bottles to feed them kitten formula.